tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/ghactions-workflow.md

 Super Linter will check the new code to make sure it follows the correct coding rules and guidelines.
 This helps keep your code clean and easy to understand.

-Here’s a breakdown of the `YAML` configuration for the code formatting job using Super Linter:
+Here’s a breakdown of the `.yml` configuration for the code formatting job using Super Linter:

 {{% codeblock %}}
 ```yaml